cdaein/sketch-wrapper/README.md

 The module supports both JavaScript and TypeScript.

-Check out a separate repository [`sketch-wrapper-examples`](https://github.com/cdaein/sketch-wrapper-examples) for more examples.
+If you want to quickly try out sketch-wrapper, check out [`sketch-wrapper-starter-js`](https://github.com/cdaein/sketch-wrapper-starter-js).
+Also, check out a separate repository [`sketch-wrapper-examples`](https://github.com/cdaein/sketch-wrapper-examples) for more examples both in TS and JS.

 ```js
 import sketchWrapper from "@daeinc/sketch-wrapper";